Rose Jackson

-Rose Butler Jackson is an Australian Labor Party politician serving as a Member of the New South Wales Legislative Council since 8 May 2019.
+Rose Butler Jackson (born January 1985) is an Australian Labor Party politician serving as a Member of the New South Wales Legislative Council since 8 May 2019.
 Since 5 April 2023, she has been serving in the Minns ministry as Minister for Water, Minister for Housing, Minister for Homelessness, Minister for Mental Health, Minister for Youth, and Minister for the North Coast.
 She is the former Assistant General Secretary of NSW Labor.

 Jackson is a former Secretary of the New South Wales Labor Left faction and associated with the majority hard-left subfaction within Labor Left.

 As a member of the NSW Labor Parliamentary Caucus, Jackson has called on the party to implement drug law reform including the legalisation of cannabis.
 Jackson has also called for strong industrial relations reform, like criminalising wage theft, and criminal justice reform in NSW.

 Early life and education

 Jackson is the daughter of the late Australian Broadcasting Corporation journalist Liz Jackson and film maker Martin Butler.

 Jackson grew up in the Eastern Suburbs of Sydney, attended Newtown High School of the Performing Arts and graduated with a Bachelor of Economic and Social Sciences and a Bachelor of Laws from the University of Sydney.